 SD TRAVEL LEISURERecent and archived news stories on: Airports, Conventions, Entertainment, Hotels, Gaming, Restaurants, Sports, Theme Parks, Travel...

-Some of the business events planned in the county for the week of July 14, 2014.
+Some of the business events planned in the county for the week of January 12, 2015, and beyond.

 San Diego hockey fans, your long wait may be over.

 The Port of San Diego’s Board of Port Commissioners is expected on Feb.
 10 to discuss developer proposals to build a Ferris wheel near the USS Midway Museum in downtown San Diego, according to a port spokeswoman.

 Sign-carrying advocates, including representatives of People for the Ethical Treatment of Animals, staged protests as local officials began their first reviews of a planned $100 million expansion of the killer whale habitat at SeaWorld San Diego.